 As always, prevention is the best method – but if your cat already has bad breath, there are definitely things you can do to turn the tides and give them the freshest of breath!

 1. Brush Your Cat’s Teeth.

 This is still the best way to keep plaque and tartar from building up.
 The less plaque, tartar, and decay – the fresher your cat’s breath will be.
 Start them early, when they are still kittens if possible, to get them to get used to the routine.
 It is best to brush their teeth daily.
 There are toothbrushes designed specifically for cat’s teeth, but you can also use a children’s toothbrush.

 Use toothpaste for cats, and never use toothpaste that is normally for humans.
 The fluoride and sweeteners (like xylitol) in it can be harmful to cats, since they don’t get to spit it out like we do.
 It’s best to choose a pet toothpaste that isn’t flavored, because artificial meaty flavors can make their breath worse, and most animals aren’t a fan of mint.
 Odorless and tasteless is the way to go.

 2. Use A Quality Water Additive.

 These can often be a great solution, since most of us don’t have the time nor desire to brush our cat’s teeth.
 The important thing is to use a water additive that is specifically for animal use, and preferably one recommended by your vet.

-Our Pet Oral Hygiene Solution has been vet recommended for over 25 years.
-Consider sending a link to your vet to see if they would recommend it for your cat.
-Once again – make sure you choose something that is both odorless and tasteless, so your cat won’t even know it’s there.
+Oxyfresh Pet Dental Water Additive has been vet recommended for over 30 years.
+Make sure you whichever brand you choose that the water additive that is both odorless and tasteless, so your cat won’t even know it’s there.